meshery/meshery/docs/pages/project/contributing/contributing-cypress.md

 ## How to manually run end-to-end tests

-Steps to start Cypress depend on whether your Meshery installation is locally built or deployed from built built container images.
-The following steps try to simplify the latter which should be the most frequently needed scenario:
+Steps to start Cypress depend on whether your Meshery installation is built from source code or from a deployed release.
+The following steps try to simplify the former which should be the most frequently needed scenario:

 ### Run Meshery UI dev server and Cypress